narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 {{< table_of_contents >}}

-## What is RR
+## What is rr

 See the [Official website](https://rr-project.org/).

-You can think of it as a GDB "wrapper" that also allows debugging a program in reverse execution order 🤯.
+You can think of it as a GDB backend that also allows executing a program backwards 🤯.

-To do that, it records a program's execution and allows replaying it as many times as necessary.
+To do that, rr records a program's execution and allows replaying as many times as necessary.
 Recording alone is useful, as there is less time spent repeating the steps reproducing the bug on every execution.

-It sounds awesome and it is!
+That sounds awesome and it is!
 I tried to use it a few years ago but never got it to work.
 At the time I think I needed a newer kernel or there was always some problem preventing it to record properly.

 After a colleague at work tried it without issues, I decided to try it again.
 Thanks [Aleksander](https://awas.bearblog.dev/)!
-[Theo](https://www.theobattrel.fr/index.html?lang=en) also helped me remember the right commands.
+[Théo](https://www.theobattrel.fr/index.html?lang=en) also helped me remember the right commands.

 ## Environment

 We will be using:
 - Ubuntu 22.04 (not cool enough for nixos or arch lol)
 - Zephyr at [jori-nordic/rrewinding-time](https://github.com/jori-nordic/zephyr/tree/rrewinding-time/)
 - Babblesim at the revision listed in the [zephyr west manifest](https://github.com/jori-nordic/zephyr/blob/rrewinding-time/west.yml#L37).

 We assume
 - The Zephyr environment is [set-up correctly](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
 - Babblesim is compiled and [set-up correctly](https://babblesim.github.io/fetching.html).
   - `BSIM_OUT_PATH` and `BSIM_COMPONENTS_PATH` *have* to be set.

 ## Bluetooth terms

 Here's some definitions so y'all that don't know Bluetooth can still follow along.